 - Vitamin C

-Vitamin C supplements pose a variety of skin benefits, such as repairing damaged skin cells, boosting collagen production, delaying skin aging, and assisting in wound healing (12).
+Vitamin C supplements offer a variety of skin benefits, such as repairing damaged skin cells, boosting collagen production, delaying skin aging, and assisting in wound healing (16).

 II.
 Cosmetic Procedures

-Cosmetic surgeries for getting rid of excess skin include abdominoplasty (tummy tuck) and mastopexy (breast lift).
+Cosmetic surgeries for getting rid of excess skin include liposuctioni XA cosmetic surgical process to break down and remove excess fat from different body parts using a suction technique. , abdominoplasty (tummy tuck), and mastopexy (breast lift).

 Some common and effective cosmetic procedures include: